World Central Kitchen aid convoy attack: No prosecution (August 2026)

+UK surveillance footage

+Hundreds of British planes were launched from RAF Akrotiri during the Gaza war, and the Shadow R1 spy planes had recorded more than 1000 hours of footage in 200 missions as of May 2024.
+A reconstruction of flight plans showed that a plane had taken off from Akrotiri at 5pm local time, returning to the base at 10:49pm, soon after the convoy strikes are believed to have taken place.
+However, the British Government has refused to release footage recorded during a surveillance flight that was in the air over Gaza at the time of the attack.
+The UK government confirmed in an FOI response that in July 2024 that "video footage of Gaza from the Shadow R1 [surveillance] flight on 1 April is held", but it refused release on national security grounds, suggesting that its contents may be connected to UK Special Forces or MI6.

+Neil Henderson, father of British national James Henderson, has called repeatedly for the footage to be released, saying, "This footage should not be kept hidden from our family", and that the British Government should release any evidence it holds that may shed light on what happened.

 Other incidents

 November 2024 attack

 On November 30, 2024, an Israeli airstrike on a World Central Kitchen vehicle in Khan Yunis killed five people, including three aid workers, one of whom was accused by Israel of taking part in the October 7 attacks.
 WCK said it "had no knowledge" of whether the aid worker was involved on 7 October.
 The organization again paused its operations in Gaza following the airstrike until December 5, 2024.

 Confirmed impersonation

 On August 12, 2025, the IDF said it killed five armed terrorists in the Gaza Strip who were posing as aid workers for the World Central Kitchen.
-According to the IDF, they were killed in a targeted airstrike last week after deliberately affixing the aid group’s logo to their vehicle and wearing yellow vests in an attempt to disguise their activities and avoid being targeted.
-The Coordination and Liaison Administration in COGAT confirmed with WCK that the vehicle seen in Gaza with the group’s emblem had no link to its operations.
-World Central Kitchen confirmed that armed operatives were posing as its members and said: “We strongly condemn anyone posing as WCK or other humanitarians, as this endangers civilians and aid workers.
+According to the IDF, they were killed in a targeted airstrike after deliberately affixing the aid group's logo to their vehicle and wearing yellow vests in an attempt to disguise their activities and avoid being targeted.
+The Coordination and Liaison Administration in COGAT confirmed with WCK that the vehicle seen in Gaza with the group's emblem had no link to its operations.
+World Central Kitchen confirmed that armed operatives were posing as its members and said: "We strongly condemn anyone posing as WCK or other humanitarians, as this endangers civilians and aid workers.
 The safety and security of our teams are our top priority."